Resources stocks for Dummies: Here’s how to get started in the ASX’s most exciting sector in 2024

 Copper is also an important industrial mineral, used in electrical equipment, such as wiring and motors, construction and industrial machinery.
 Although copper prices have been hindered by slower economic growth, the supply shortage will moderate any short-term impact and help it in the longer-term.

-Lithium, which rose 73% in 2022, is the most popular battery metal.
-It is difficult to find any individual lithium companies that have gone down, given the bull run of 2022.
-Nevertheless, there is significant debate among analysts as to whether or not prices have gone too high, even with the forthcoming demand for the commodity.
+Lithium, is the most popular battery metal in the sense that it is the most important to EV batteries.
+Many lithium stocks were sold off in 2023 due to the lithium bear market.
+There is significant debate among analysts as to whether or not prices will recover to 2021-22 levels, even with the forthcoming demand for the commodity.

 Groups of commodities